13Ruffles13/HackOrSnooze/README.md

 - Favorite Articles: Users can mark articles as favorites to easily access them later.
 - View All Articles: Users can browse and view all articles created by different users.
 - User Profile: Users have a profile section displaying their account information.

+## Installation

+- Options:

+  - 1. Click on repository link to use application
+  - 2. App can be installed on desktop by cloning the repository and ran by a live server.

+- No NPM installations needed!